GuoJeff/guojeff.github.io/_pages/cv.md

 ======
 * Molecular generative models for drug and catalyst design
 * Bayesian optimization for chemical reaction optimization and discovery
-* Deep learning for molecular energy minimization
+* Deep learning for molecular conformation prediction

 Theses Supervised
 ======